CHIME-Pulsar-Timing/CHIME-Pulsar_automated_filterbank/README.md

 # heretofore known as CHIme/Pulsar Single-pulse PIPEline (CHIPSPIPE)
 Video tutorials of how to run CHIPSPIPE

-On Cedar/SLURM based super computers: https://youtu.be/pZlYtUMod4A
+Introduction and on Cedar/SLURM based super computers: https://youtu.be/pZlYtUMod4A

 On local machines: https://youtu.be/qDWkxYvxOns